ianr0bkny/go-sonos/test.markdown

 }
 {% endhighlight %}

-Structs implementing ssdp.Manager provide access to the Simple Service Discovery Protocol (SSDP), which allows control points to discover UPnP devices on the network.
+Types implementing ssdp.Manager provide access to the Simple Service Discovery Protocol (SSDP), which allows control points to discover UPnP devices on the network.